Demi-urge/menace_sandbox/docs/workflow_synthesizer.md

   treated as a free‑text problem description used for intent matching.
 * `--problem` – additional description to bias intent search.
 * `--max-depth` – limit traversal depth when exploring connected modules.
+* `--limit` – maximum number of candidate workflows to generate.
 * `--save` – write the workflow to `sandbox_data/generated_workflows/<name>.workflow.json` where `<name>` defaults to the start argument.
 * `--list` – print the names of previously saved workflows and exit.

-The command prints candidate workflows to stdout.
-When `--save` or `--out` is supplied, the specification is persisted to disk.
+The command prints numbered candidate workflows with their scores.
+When `--save`, `--out` or `--evaluate` is supplied you are prompted to choose a workflow to persist or execute.

 ## Output format